 - Learn how to evaluate the results of a security assessment into the status of a network or computer system.

-The MS program also offers specializations in Ethical Hacking and Pen Testing, as well as Information Assurance and Security Policy.
+The MS program also offers specializations in Ethical Hacking and Pen Testing, as well as Security Policy.

 NU students also can participate in the University’s highly successful Cyber Competition Teams, that compete at events throughout California — often against 25 to 30 competition teams from other institutions.